-Another festival which offers a very much a different feel is the Keukenhof Tulip Festival in Keukenhof, the Netherlands.
+Another festival which offers a very much a different feel is Keukenhof Tulip Festival in Keukenhof, the Netherlands.
 Bringing forth the Netherlands' impressive floral heritage, this event is a laid-back affair, inviting visitors to stroll through glorious displays of Dutch tulips, made up of all shapes and sizes which bloom around springtime.
-Like Edinburgh, the Keukenhof Tulip Festival celebrates a unique aspect of Dutch culture, and as such, invites people from across the globe to experience the serene beauty of the tulip.
+Like Edinburgh, Keukenhof Festival celebrates a unique aspect of Dutch culture, and as such, invites people from across the globe to experience the serene beauty of the tulip.

 Erupting into a fantastic display of colours, carnivals celebrate a destination's culture and history with a dazzling array of resplendent floats parading through the streets.
 Alongside the parades themselves, the squares become lined with decorations and street vendors, selling culinary delights and ornate souvenirs.

 The Nice Carnival is one of the finest carnivals in Europe, boasting some of the best and most intricate floats in the world.
 Held in summer, the warm weather often contributes to the holiday feel, bringing more and more people out into the streets to celebrate.
 The floats are the real highlight here, with some stretching high into the sky with enchanting, enthralling, bizarre and surreal constructions gazing over crowds numbering in the thousands.

 Venice, in Italy, also has its own carnival which stretches back through history.
 Famously the reason behind the ornate masks which appear in souvenir shops across the city, this carnival entices citizens from all different backgrounds and nationalities to celebrate Venice.
 Ending at the start of Lent, those participating in these festivities don fantastic outfits in a myriad of colours, collecting in the squares and on the street corners.